galv-team/galv-frontend/README.md

 The server will be available at http://localhost:8002.
 If you need access to the mockserver, it will be available at http://localhost:1080.

+### Expectations

+The expectations are set up by the `setup-expectations` container.
+This tries to read from the `glav-spec.json` file in the [galv-spec](/Battery-Intelligence-Lab/galv-spec) repository.
+If you're developing without internet access, you can modify the `docker-compose.yml` file to mount a local copy of the spec file into the `mockserver` container and modify the `setup-expectations` container to instruct mockserver to use that file instead.

 ### Gotchas